stevebrownlee/vps-setup/README.md

-# Setting yourself up on a VPS
+# Setting Up a Secure VPS

 > **Pro tip:** Everywhere you see curly braces in these instructions, for example `{enter ip address here}`, the braces are placeholders indicating that there should a value there.
 Do not type in the braces.